 Every year, the University of Essex takes part in the nationwide Festival of Social Science.
-This annual festival has been held for eighteen consecutive years and takes place every November, with events ranging from public debates to film screenings and exhibitions.
+This annual festival has been held for nineteen consecutive years and takes place every November, with events ranging from public debates to workshops and exhibitions.
 The festival is designed to reach out to audiences beyond academia, to celebrate the impact social science research has on business, the public sector, society and the quality of people’s lives.

 A free film festival on Wednesday 2 November at Firstsite Gallery in Colchester.

 The films form part of the annual ESRC Festival of Social Science, a national celebration of research and knowledge about humans and society which celebrates its 20th anniversary in 2022.